Quantum computed moments correction to variational estimates: Conclusion

 In this work we have focused on the practicalities of the quantum computation of Hamiltonian moments to produce estimates of the ground-state energy of a given problem.
 In introducing the moments based approach we have demonstrated the relative improvement possible over variational calculations for the same relatively simple trial-state.
-Additionally, higher order approximates can be obtained from the cumulant expansion.
+In principle, higher order approximates can be obtained from the cumulant expansion.
 Further studies would include a systematic analysis of different trial-states on the precision of the estimates obtained and the potential to provide stable results within the quantum volume \cite{Cross-2019} constraints of state-of-the-art devices.
-In terms of scaling, we have shown that the TPB set reduction offers significant savings in both classical computing requirements in the pre-processing step, and the number of measurements on the quantum system.
-For problems with a large number of terms in the base-level Hamiltonian, perturbative approaches could be usefully applied to maintain a workable scaling in $H^n$.
+Of particular interest, relevant to the question of quantum advantage, would be the question of simulatability of the moment calculation with respect to the quantum volume and degree of entanglement in the trial-state.
+In terms of scaling, we have shown in the lattice spin problem considered that the TPB set reduction offers significant savings in both classical computing requirements in the pre-processing step, and the number of measurements on the quantum system.
+For problems with a large number of terms in the base-level Hamiltonian, e.g. in quantum chemistry systems which scale as $N^4$ with respect to the number of orbitals $N$, we expect the naive term count in $H^4$ to similarly drop significantly in the reduction process, however, further work is required to determine the degree of compression in such cases.
+Additionally, perturbative approaches and/or cut-off thresholds could be usefully applied to maintain a workable scaling in $H^n$.
+Expectation values of other quantities of interest can be obtained in a Hellmann-Feynman approach by computing the ground-state energy in the presence of the appropriate term in the Hamiltonian \cite{LH-1994a}.
 Going beyond ground state energy problems, there is scope for determining the solution configuration through the Lanczos approach, as well as the application of similar moment based results for excited states \cite{LH-1995}, and the application to $ZZ$ optimisation problems by systematic inclusion of mixing terms in the corresponding Hamiltonian form of the problem -- thereby expanding the class of problems the approach could be applied to.